amazingshellyyy/covid19-api/readme.md

 - County Data is updated every hour!
 - State Data is updated every 3 hours!

-:star::star::star:Please star this repo to support my effort!
-Thank you so much!
+:star:Please star this repo to support my effort!
+Thank you so much!:star:

 #### For state timeseries data:
 - Request method: GET